-We note that RTSL lodged its s792F annual regulatory report for 2008 with us in a timely manner with the required information.
+We note that RTSL lodged its s792F annual regulatory report with ASIC in a timely manner with the required information.

 Reports required by market licence

 We also note that RTSL lodged its six-monthly reports with us on time and these contained the information required.